 In most cases a hacked website has modified and/or new files.
 For instance, in the case of WordPress hacks the index.php and wp-settings.php files are often executable (which they should not be) and they often include a decoded

 @include statement.
 There are typically also files that are not part of the WordPress install, while other files are hidden scripts.
 It can be difficult to find all the infected files, in particular if the hack is relatively unknown.

 In most cases we can find out when a website was hacked and restore the site from one of our backups (we take nightly backups which are retained for seven days).
 In other cases it may be necessary to manually reinstall the core WordPress files.
 The latter is not ideal, as the attack might well have spread to for instance the uploads directory.
 That directory can’t be deleted and reinstalled, as it contains images and other files you have uploaded.

 Of course, the WordPress core files, plugins and themes also need to be updated.
 And, if the hack was caused by a plugin or theme that is no longer maintained then the plugin or theme needs to be disabled.
 In addition, it is good practice to reset all the logins, including the database password.

-Speaking of the database, it is also worth checking if there are any unusual database users – and in particular database users with administrator privileges.
+Speaking of the database, it is also worth checking if there are any unusual WordPress users – and in particular users with administrator privileges.
 You can do this via the WordPress dashboard (under Users).

-Alternatively, you can also make backups via Softaculous or a WordPress plugin, but the downside of that approach is that backups are typically stored on your hosting account.
+Alternatively, you can also make automatic backups via Softaculous or a WordPress plugin.
+The downside of that approach is that backups are typically stored on your hosting account.
 The backups can use a lot of disk space, in particular if your website includes lots of images and/or videos, so you may run into disk space issues.
-The cPanel backups can easily be downloaded to your device.

-If your website runs WordPress then you can also make of security plugins such as Securi or Wordfence.
+If your website runs WordPress then you can also use security plugins such as Securi or Wordfence.
 Other than that the above-mentioned advice applies: keep your code up to date and use strong login credentials, including two factor authentication.